BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

-Our office receives hundreds of phone calls a year regarding BC Land for Sale, people requesting information about purchasing Land for Sale in British Columbia, and what they need to know when buying property in a rural area of the province.
+Our office receives hundreds of phone calls a year regarding BC Land for Sale, with people requesting information about purchasing Land for Sale in British Columbia and what they need to know when buying property in a rural area of the province.
 More often than not, the #1 question is typically about servicing BC Land for Sale with a water source.

-Why this Article is Important for Purchasing BC Land for Sale
+Why This Article is Important for Purchasing BC Land for Sale

 Suppose a municipal or community water system does not service property or land for sale in British Columbia.
 In that case, most properties in the province will either have or require a private water well or septic system.

-I’m Colleen Roberts; I did work in the BC Real Estate industry for ten years, followed by another 30 years in the BC Groundwater and Water Well Industry.
+I’m Colleen Roberts; I did work in the BC real estate industry for ten years, followed by another 30 years in the BC groundwater and water well industry.
 I’ve assisted purchasers and sellers for many years with navigating through the maze of information often required when purchasing, building, or subdividing properties serviced by water wells and septic systems in British Columbia, and I continue to do so.

 Disclosure: